Ecogenomics/GTDBTk/README.md

 ```
 > gtdbtk classify_wf --genome_dir <my_genomes> --out_dir <output_dir>
 ```
 This will process all genomes in <my_genomes> using both bacterial and archaeal marker sets and place the results in <output_dir>.
 Genomes must be in FASTA format.
 The location of genomes can also be specified using a batch file with the --batchfile flag.
 The batch file is a two column file indicating the location of each genome and the desired genome identifier (i.e., a Newick compatible alphanumeric string).
-These fields must be seperated by a tab.
+These fields must be separated by a tab.

 The workflow supports several optional flags, including:
 * min_perc_aa: allows filtering of genomes below a specified percentage of amino acids in the MSA